 Thank you to all of our community partners who help us put mental health first!
 We could't do it without you.
 Here's a look at some of the work we've done together.

 My Red Said

 Start the Conversation Here

-For the second year in a row, CATCH is hosting My Red Said, a public awareness campaign designed to encourage conversations about mental health.
+For three years in a row, CATCH has hosted My Red Said, a public awareness campaign designed to encourage conversations about mental health.

 My Red Said stations placed at local schools and businesses offer people the opportunity to read and write messages of hope and compassion.

 When someone is struggling with their mental health, it's helpful to have a variety of tools at the ready in the difficult moments.